-Safe installation of racking mostly involves making sure that the person doing the installation is SEMA approved.
+Safe installation of racking mostly involves making sure that the person doing the installation.
 Safe use of racking mostly involves following the manufacturer’s instructions, especially with regards to load notices.
 However, safe inspection of racking involves knowing what to inspect, how often to inspect, what to do in the event of damage, and what damage or misuse actually looks like.

 That last part is often the trickiest thing to spot and the easiest thing to miss.
 Knowing whether or not a racking system is missing a small part and knowing how integral this part is to the whole system is just one example of something which can require training.
 After all, it’s impossible to say for certain if a storage system is unsafe if you don’t know exactly what safe looks like, exactly what unsafe looks like, and what exactly makes a system safe or unsafe.